Want to get paid to travel but not sure it’s actually a reality.

 It’s time to address the big beast and answer the question most asked of us:

-Let’s face it, most people who see our travel lifestyle desire getting paid to travel.
-Just like I wanted it every time I watched another TV episode in Australia of Getaway or the Great Outdoors.
+Let’s face it, most people who see our travel lifestyle, desire to get paid to travel.
+Just like I wanted to earn money traveling every time I watched another TV episode in Australia of Getaway or the Great Outdoors.

 It didn’t matter how exhausting it sounded, I knew that was the life for me.
 Getting paid to travel was more attractive than teaching – you want to know exhausting!

-BUT, it IS a damn site better for me than teaching and I love it.
+BUT, it IS a damn sight better for me than teaching and I love it.
 I’ve never worked longer hours and I’ve been ejected so far out of my comfort zone that I no longer recognize the planet I’m on, nor the body I’m in.

 Travel blogging is a wild ride and I’d do it all over again – this time much smarter!

 So, firstly let’s answer some commonly asked questions about how to make money travel blogging and get paid to travel.
 These are the questions we consistently get in our inbox from people wanting the travel lifestyle a travel blog can bring.

 Absolutely you can make money off a travel blog.
 You can make money off almost anything, either directly or indirectly.
-It’s incredible the doors that can open once you build an audience around something, and it’s amazing the amount of people I’ve met who make money off their passions.
+It’s incredible the doors that can open once you build an audience around something, and it’s amazing the number of people I’ve met who make money off their passions.